Richard Lovelady

-Richard Tyler "Dicky" Lovelady (born July 7, 1995), an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals, Oakland Athletics, Chicago Cubs, Tampa Bay Rays, and Toronto Blue Jays.
+Richard Tyler "Dicky" Lovelady (born July 7, 1995) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, Oakland Athletics, Chicago Cubs, Tampa Bay Rays, Toronto Blue Jays, and New York Mets.
 Lovelady was selected by the Royals in the 10th round of the 2016 MLB draft.

 Amateur career

 Lovelady attended First Presbyterian Christian Academy in Hinesville, Georgia and played college baseball at East Georgia State College and Kennesaw State University.
 He was drafted by the Kansas City Royals in the 10th round of the 2016 Major League Baseball draft.

 Professional career

 Kansas City Royals

-Lovelady made his professional debut with the Arizona League Royals and was promoted to the Idaho Falls Chukars during the season; in 25 total relief innings pitched between both teams, he posted a 2-1 record, 1.80 ERA and a 0.92 WHIP In 2017, he spent time with both the Wilmington Blue Rocks and the Northwest Arkansas Naturals, pitching to a combined 4-2 record and 1.62 ERA in 66 2/3 total relief innings pitched.
-Lovelady spent 2018 with the Omaha Storm Chasers, going 3-3 with a 2.47 ERA in 46 relief appearances.
+Lovelady made his professional debut with the Arizona League Royals and was promoted to the Idaho Falls Chukars during the season; in 25 total relief innings pitched between both teams, he posted a 2–1 record, 1.80 ERA and a 0.92 WHIP.
+In 2017, he spent time with both the Wilmington Blue Rocks and the Northwest Arkansas Naturals, pitching to a combined 4–2 record and 1.62 ERA in 66 2/3 total relief innings pitched.
+Lovelady spent 2018 with the Omaha Storm Chasers, going 3–3 with a 2.47 ERA in 46 relief appearances.
 In 2019, he opened the season with Omaha.

 Lovelady was promoted to the majors for the first time on April 9, 2019.
 He made his major league debut against the Seattle Mariners that evening, recording two strikeouts in one inning of relief.
 Lovelady made 1 appearance for the Royals in 2020, giving up one run over one inning pitched.

-In 20 appearances for the Royals in 2021, Lovelady recorded a 3.48 ERA in 20 appearances for the team.
+In 20 appearances for the Royals in 2021, Lovelady recorded a 3.48 ERA.
 On September 30, 2021, Lovelady underwent Tommy John surgery, which wiped him out for the entire 2022 season.
 On November 30, Lovelady was non-tendered by the Royals, making him a free agent.
 He was re-signed by the Royals the next day on a minor league contract.

 On November 10, 2022, Lovelady was selected to the 40-man roster to be protected from the Rule 5 draft.
 He was optioned to Triple-A Omaha to begin the 2023 season.